getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 You can also display a form from within your page content (for example `default.md`) directly without that page even having a form defined within it.
 Simple pass the name or route to the form.

-!!  **Twig processing** as well as **page cache** should be disabled to ensure the form is dynamically processed on the page and not statically cached and form handling can occur.
+!!  **Twig processing** should be enabled and **page cache** should be disabled to ensure the form is dynamically processed on the page and not statically cached and form handling can occur.

 ```
 ---